NicoOhler/Notes/Informatik/Brain Computation/Brain as Black Box.md

 + inductive biases
 	+ bias towards simple solutions which make sense
 	+ great for generalization
 + what is the brain's objective function? learning mechanism? how is credit assigned?
+### Learning
++ credit assignment
+	+ define contribution of each neuron to output
+	+ requires feedback from output
+	+ neuron needs local information
+		+ spikes
+		+ neuromodulators
++ weight perturbation
+	+